 - Were you told everything good about the product but not given any information about what would happen when interest rates go up

-- Self certification.
-You were not asked to provide income, you were employed, a student or a casual worker when you applied for this mortgage, or you were advised to take out a self-certification even though you were not self-employed, so that you could borrow more.
+- Self-certification.
+You were not asked to provide details of income, you were employed, a student or a casual worker when you applied for this mortgage, or you were advised to take out a self-certification mortgage even though you were not self-employed, so that you could borrow more.

 - Is the mortgage an equity release or lifetime mortgage with interest and charges rolling up?

 - Were you advised to switch to another lender without being told of all the high upfront arrangement fees along with penalty charges that would actually make you worse off?

 - Were the commissions paid to the broker by the lender fully explained to you?
 Were you requested to make any cash payments?

 - Did you incur high penalty charges without understanding why these were added?

 - Were you a council tenant who was advised to buy your council house without the lender undertaking an adequate assessment of your financial situation?